-The Sovereign Art Foundation (SAF) is a charity established in 2003 in Hong Kong, which is now also registered in the UK and South Africa.
-SAF runs the annual Sovereign Asian Art Prize with the purpose of recognising some of the best mid-career artist while raising money to help disadvantaged children.
-Since it’s inception, SAF has become the largest Asian art award and has raised over US$4.5 million for charities worldwide.
+The Sovereign Art Foundation (SAF) is a charity established in 2003 in Hong Kong and now also registered in Guernsey, Malta, Singapore, South Africa and the UK.
+SAF annually runs The Sovereign Asian Art Prize with the purpose of recognising the best artists in the region, whilst raising money to help disadvantaged children.
+Since its inception, SAF has raised almost US$10 million for charities and artists worldwide; funding projects using art as education, rehabilitation, and therapy.

 Visit www.SovereignArtFoundation.com for further information.